ironmeld/builder-hex0/README.md

 * Built-in Minimal Shell
 * Built-in `src` command to load source files
 * Built-in `hex0` Compiler converts hex source to binary files
-* Written in 2K lines of commented hex
+* Written in about 2400 lines of commented hex
-* Bootstraps using a 16-bit "mini" boot kernel that is only 384 bytes
+* Can be built using a 16-bit "mini" builder that is only 384 bytes
+* Can be built and launched using a 16-bit stage1 boot loader that is only 200 bytes

 ## Status

 * Initial development goals have been reached.
   * It can build itself.
   * It can build x86 [stage0-posix](https://github.com/oriansj/stage0-posix) up to a working M2-Mesoplanet compiler.
-  * It can build [live-bootstrap](https://github.com/fosslinux/live-bootstrap) up to tcc-0.9.26.
+  * It can build [live-bootstrap](https://github.com/fosslinux/live-bootstrap) up to tcc-0.9.27.

 * For experienced developers
-  * Natively written in hex0
+  * Natively written in hex0 and hex2
-  * All relative jumps were hand calculated
   * Includes nasm-like assembly comments for reference only
   * Minimal to no error checking